simalexan/battlecamp/README.md

 ## BattleCamp Cards

+**BattleCamp Gameplay cards are guides for gameplay and should be only viewed as such.** In real life there is no "do a play and gain 5% of marketshare".
+That doesn't exist and never look at it like that.
+If someone asks or tells that they tried "the play and didn't get that 5% of the marketshare" shouldn't ever play games.

 Cards from the first, initial BattleCamp are going to be open source and in the folder `cards`.
 We will be slowly adding them.

 The card data is contained in the `src/cards.json`.
 You can change the data there and then use `generate-cards.js` to generate a new set of cards with the updated information and in different colors, text, effects and so on.

+Any constructive suggestion in improving the balance or demonstrating a higher / lower value of a card gameplay is always welcome and appreciated.

 ## Rights